 The NerveCenter software module that enables you to create and manage behavior models as well as monitor and report on network activity.
-Run the NerveCenter Client program, client.exe, from your Start menu program group (Windows NT) or from the NerveCenter\installation/bin directory.
+Run the NerveCenter Client program, client.exe, from the Start menu on your Windows 7, 8.1, or 10 desktop.